What is snorkeling?

 What is required?

 You have to know how to swim of course, that would be the obvious first requirement.
 The equipment is a lot smaller and lighter than what you would need for diving.
 You basically need 3 items: a mask, a snorkel and fins.
 These come in different shapes and sizes so you can easily find equipment that fits you perfectly and that you’ll be comfortable with.
+It would be wise to get a full face snorkeling mask that comes with the mask and snorkel included.

 Who can go snorkeling?